 Systems requiring frequent maintenance are not feasible

 The frequent maintenance required with standard train detection systems in any location is costly and time consuming.
-Since maintenance personnel are not stationed in remote areas, it is time consuming and costly for crews to travel to outlying locations to conduct required regular maintenance.
-Travel time, as well as time spent performing this maintenance, keeps personnel away from daily responsibilities at their home base.
-Operators must weigh the benefits of increasing the safety of their rail line with the reality of increased costs and man hours required for maintenance.
+Since maintenance personnel are not stationed in dark territory's remote areas, it would take significant time and expense for crews to travel to outlying locations to conduct required regular maintenance.
+Travel time and performing this maintenance keeps personnel away from daily responsibilities at their home base.
+Operators must weigh the benefits of increasing the safety of their rail line with the reality of additional costs and man hours required for maintenance.

 Minimal maintenance requirements

 The maintenance cycle for Frauscher wheel sensors is just once in two years, involving a simple visual and functional inspection that takes just minutes per sensor to complete.
-Reducing the need for track access to conduct maintenance procedures is invaluable in remote areas, as work crews must travel long distances to complete this maintenance.
-Conventional systems require significantly more frequent maintenance and tuning which could be cost prohibitive in these areas.
+Reducing the need for track access to conduct maintenance procedures is invaluable in remote areas, by decreasing long distance travel for work crews to complete this maintenance.
+Conventional systems require frequent maintenance and tuning which could be cost prohibitive in these areas.

 Remote diagnostic and maintenance capabilities